shunge/CSE112Team12/README.md

 - no new line between function signature and curly brackets

 Feel free to add any style you like or change the ones I have already added.

+# Wiki:

+Foo is a function that checks if the input string is "bar".